 The more advanced application is having enterprise pricing and not listing the price on the website.
 Then the sales guys will figure out how much flesh they can extract one-on-one.
 Field and phone sales come at a higher cost, though.

-If you have a monthly churn rate of 3%, that might not sound that much, but you are losing 36% of your entire customer base each year!
+If you have a monthly churn rate of 3%, that might not sound that much, but if you understand the ARR formula, you are losing 36% of your entire customer base each year!
 That’s huge!
 The lower your churn rate, the faster you will be able to grow your ARR.

-The longer the contract, the more certainty you have on revenue… basically because they are stuck with you!
-If they start losing the loving feeling, they still can’t leave.
+The longer the contract, the more certainty you have on revenue.
+Because they are stuck with you!
+If they start losing the loving feeling, they still can’t churn and leave you.